milya1/Roccos/SOPs/How to change menu in Squarespace.md

 rocco's specialty pizza - second block (right after salads)
 build your own table - a short code with price/topping table contents (keep in mind that this block formatting looks different from other blocks)
-desserts and soft drinks - the last block on the page
+desserts and soft drinks - the last block on the page You would need to open a necessary file (for example [appetizers and salads](../menu%20repository/appetizers%20salads.txt)), copy the content and paste it into the block in the squarespace menu you have been working on

 #### _If you're stuck or something isn’t working:_